-1. Investigations of Dissolu-

-tion and Decomposition Mechanisms of a Cellulose Fiber in Ionic Liquids1) with Molecular Dynamics Simulation
+1. Investigations of Dissolution and Decomposition Mechanisms of a Cellulose Fiber in Ionic Liquids1) with Molecular Dynamics Simulation

-We studied dissolution and decomposition mechanisms of cellulose (I{β}) polymers in ILs.
-In order to investigate motion of cellulose fibers and intermolecular interactions between cellulose molecules and cationic and anionic species in ILs, we carried out molecular dynamics simulation.
+We carried out the studies of dissolution and decomposition mechanisms of cellulose $(I{\beta})$ polymers in ILs.
+In order to investigate motion of cellulose fibers and intermolecular interactions between cellulose molecules and cationic and anionic species in ILs.
 We employed the 1-ethyl-3-methylimidazolium acetate IL solvent for target system.
-It was found out that the intermolecular interaction energy between cellulose polymers in the IL are reduced, comparing with that in water.
+From molecular dynamics simulation results, it was found out that the intermolecular interaction energy between cellulose polymers in the IL are reduced, comparing with that in water.
 Also, our results suggest that the enhancement of the flexibility of rigid cellulose chains triggered by the breakage of intrachain H-bonds due to anions starts decomposition processes accompanied by dissolution processes due to the intercalation of cations, synergistically, and, then, both dissolution and decomposition processes are executed simultaneously.